michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 ### Data Structures

-Start by creating the tables for prices and fees.
-The following script also sets basic privileges on the schema and tables, granting read access to all connected clients.
+Start by creating the schema and tables for prices and fees.
+The following script also sets basic privileges, granting read access to all connected clients.

 ```sql